MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-identities-azure-cli.md

 # How to work with Azure identities using the Azure CLI

 There are many Azure CLI reference commands that help you to work with Azure identities.
 This article provides a list of Azure CLI commands and the quickstart, how-to guide or tutorial that shows the use of the command.
+For identity commands without an article, rely on the reference example (the link in column one).

 > [!NOTE]
 >